African Americans: Terms no longer in common use

 Before the independence of the Thirteen Colonies until the abolition of slavery in 1865, an African American slave was commonly known as a negro.
 Free negro was the legal status in the territory of an African American person who was not enslaved.
 In response to the project of the American Colonization Society to transport free Blacks to the future Liberia, a project most Blacks strongly rejected, the Blacks at the time said they were no more African than White Americans were European, and referred to themselves with what they considered a more acceptable term, "colored Americans".
-The term was used until the second quarter of the 20th century, when it was considered outmoded and generally gave way again to the exclusive use of negro.
+The term was used until the second quarter of the 20th century, when it was considered outmoded - although it was retained in the name of the National Association for the Advancement of Colored People (NAACP) - and generally gave way again to the exclusive use of negro.
 By the 1940s, the term was commonly capitalized (Negro); but by the mid-1960s, it was considered disparaging.
 By the end of the 20th century, negro had come to be considered inappropriate and was rarely used and perceived as a pejorative.
 The term is rarely used by younger Black people, but remained in use by many older African Americans who had grown up with the term, particularly in the Southern US.
 The term remains in use in some contexts, such as the United Negro College Fund, an American philanthropic organization.

 There are many other deliberately insulting terms, many of which were in common use (e.g., nigger), but had become unacceptable in normal discourse before the end of the 20th century.
 One exception is the use, among the Black community, of the slur nigger rendered as nigga, representing the pronunciation of the word in African American English.
 This usage has been popularized by American rap and hip-hop music cultures and is used as part of an in-group lexicon and speech.
 It is not necessarily derogatory and, when used among Black people, the word is often used to mean "homie" or "friend".
 Acceptance of intra-group usage of the word nigga is still debated, although it has established a foothold among younger generations.
 The NAACP denounces the use of both nigga and nigger.